 Never mention about volunteering, woofing, workaway, house sitting, remote work, location independent, digital nomad, etc. These are all red flags.

 A tourist visa is strictly for tourism purposes.
 Engaging in any kind of remuneration activity without a proper work visa is considered illegal.

-If found during your visa application, you might be subjected visa denial and blacklist.
+If found during your visa application, you might be subjected to visa denial and blacklisting.

 Volunteering, woofing and workaway are technically considered as work.
-You may not be paid for your service, but you are compensated by other means such as free accommodation, free food, etc. Receiving anything in exchange of work and time, it is considered remuneration.
+You may not be paid for your service, but you are compensated by other means such as free accommodation, free food, etc. Receiving anything in exchange for work and time is considered remuneration.